 The EURES (European Employment Services) cooperation network involves the Commission, the public employment services of the EU and EEA member states and other partner organisations, and Switzerland (see 5.10.3).
 Through Regulation 2016/589 (replacing former Regulation 492/2011), EURES from 2016 has further improved the self-service tools on its digital platform so as to become a real Europe-wide job mobility portal, introducing automated matching of job seekers’ skills and job openings.
 Member States should now make available to the EURES portal all job vacancies and job applications published at national level, and the portal should provide general information on living and working conditions in the country of destination, including language courses, and provide more personalised career and recruitment advice.
 It will also better involve social partners in the network and provide better support for cross-border partnerships.

 The EU has made major efforts to create an environment conducive to worker mobility.
 These include:

 The European Parliament considers all employment-related topics to be among the EU’s main priorities, and has always stressed that the EU and its Member States should coordinate their efforts in this regard and promote the free movement of workers as one of the objectives of the completed internal market.
 Parliament plays a dynamic role in establishing and improving the internal market, and has always energetically supported the efforts of the Commission in this area.

-As regards social security coordination, in its January 2014 resolution on social protection for all, Parliament calls on the Commission to review legislation and monitor the implementation and coordination of social security systems in order to safeguard EU migrant workers’ benefit entitlements.
+As regards social security coordination, in its January 2014 resolution on social protection for all, Parliament called on the Commission to review the legislation and monitor the implementation and coordination of social security systems in order to safeguard EU migrant workers’ benefit entitlements.